-Methodology: Savings were analyzed by comparing the base year of CY 2019 utilization patterns to those of FY 2022 for incentive eligible services for both provider of distinction designated providers and other providers.
+Methodology: Savings were analyzed by comparing the base year of FY 2019 utilization patterns to those of FY 2023 for incentive eligible services for both provider of distinction designated providers and other providers.
 The relative gain in market share for the provider of distinction providers was then multiplied by the average cost differential for the provider of distinction providers compared to other providers.
-The product of the additional utilization at the provider of distinction locations and the average savings equals the potential overall savings of the program, see attachment A.
+The product of the additional utilization at the provider of distinction locations and the average savings equals the potential overall savings of the program.